 A player can be posted from November 1st to December 5th.
 For a player to be posted, both the team and player must agree on the posting; usually the player requests to be posted.
 The team then notifies the NPB Commissioner's Office that the player will be posted, who then notifies MLB, which in turns notifies all of its teams.
-The MLB teams then have four days to submit a "silent" bid for the right to negotiate a contract with the player to the MLB Commissioner's Office.
-After the fourth day, the NPB team (via the Commissioner's Office) is notified of the highest bidder and has four days to accept or reject the bid.
-If the bid is accepted, the winning MLB team has thirty (30) days to reach an agreement with the player.
-If the bid is rejected, the player stayed put.
+The MLB teams used to have four days to submit a "silent" bid for the right to negotiate a contract with the player to the MLB Commissioner's Office.
+After the fourth day, the NPB team (via the Commissioner's Office) was notified of the highest bidder and has four days to accept or reject the bid.
+If the bid was accepted, the winning MLB team has thirty (30) days to reach an agreement with the player.
+If the bid was rejected, the player stayed put.
 Following changes in 2017, all teams are now free to negotiate with the posted player, with the transfer fee being a fixed percentage of any agreed contract.

 If the player signs a contract with the MLB team by the end of the signing period, then the player becomes part of that MLB team and the NPB team receives the bid money.
 If the player does not sign a contract with the MLB team by the end of the signing period, the player is returned to the NPB team and the NPB team does not receive the bid money.
 Negotiation rights come with an implicit obligation to bargain with the player in good faith; however, the penalty for bad faith bargaining was unclear until modifications made in 2013 make it much more difficult for a major league team to "game" the system in order to prevent a rival from landing a top-rank Japanese player.